apmiller108/pioneer_ddj400_mixxx_mapping/README.md

 ## Notes

+- Long pressing of BEATSYNC will still enable sync for the active deck; however, it will not turn on the BEATSYNC light.
+When the `BEATSYNC` light is on, that indicates the alternate deck is being controlled (ie, decks 3 and 4).
 - Secondary pad modes (keyboard, pad FX1, pad FX2, and key shift ) are still not implemented with this.
 These would be activated by the pad mode button +SHIFT.